CharryLee0426/PersonalBlog/Some Tips about Technical Writing.md

 ### 2.10 'such as' and 'etc.'

 Such as means 'for example' and implied that an **incomplete list** will follow.
-Therefore, you should use 'such as' and 'etc.' at the same time.
+Therefore, you should not use 'such as' and 'etc.' at the same time.

 ### 2.11 Some tips about the technical paper writing